-Grade 3 students have the opportunity to take group lessons on a string instrument and join the Orchestra and/or the Grade Three Chorus.
-The Orchestra and Chorus meet weekly.
-Some students, with permission of their teachers, sign up for both ensembles and alternate weekly group practices.
+Grade 3 students have the opportunity to take group lessons on a string instrument and join the Orchestra and the Grade Three Chorus.
+The Orchestra and Chorus meet every other week.

 Grade 4 students have the opportunity to take group lessons in playing a band and/or string instrument.
 They meet weekly as members of The MBE Band, Orchestra and/or Chorus.
 Ensembles perform as part of the program of both the winter and spring concerts.
 Students performing in more than one ensemble sign up in conversation with the music teachers and alternate weekly practices.